taskforcesh/bullmq/docs/gitbook/patterns/adding-bulks.md

-# Adding jobs in bulk in different queues
+# Adding jobs in bulk accross different queues

 Sometimes it is necessary to add a complete bulk of jobs from different queues atomically.
 For example, there could be a requirement that all the jobs must be created or none of them.
 Also, adding a bulk of jobs can be faster since it reduces the number of roundtrips to Redis: